Roger Williams Park: Roger Williams Speedway

 From at least 1915 to about 1949, the park contained a half-mile racetrack that ran from Elmwood Avenue to Broad Street.
 The track normally hosted harness races; it was a particularly popular Fourth of July attraction.
 In 1924 it was the site of an army hurdle race.

 2016 renovations

 The Rhode Island Foundation began a renovation effort in the park in 2016 as a celebration of their centennial, beginning with the park's historic bandstand in December 2016.
 The renovations will expand to other park buildings and entrances.
-In June 2017, a dedicated bike and pedestrian lane was added to Frederick Green Memorial Boulevard as part of these renovations, although this change was opposed by some Cranston residents, including Cranston mayor Allan Fung.
+In June 2017, a dedicated car and pedestrian lane was added to Frederick Green Memorial Boulevard as part of these renovations, although this change was opposed by some Cranston residents, including Cranston mayor Allan Fung.